Talavera Pottery: 500 Years of History, Art & Cultural Heritage

 7) Centers & Pioneers (Workshops, People, Places)

-Uriarte Talavera (founded 1824): a long-running Puebla workshop frequently referenced in histories and public resources [REF].
+• Uriarte Talavera (founded 1824) — Long-running Puebla workshop frequently referenced in histories and public resources [REF]

 8) Timeline (711–Present)